 Where do I want to grow? who do I want to create deep connection with?
 Where is the edge?
 What lasting thing I am called to create?
 What am I going to experience in an incredible relationship?
 What is my responsibility to create, say, do, ask for, take, envision.
 What do I want to feel?

 Let go of the old and open to the new.

 Here is what we need to remember about letting go: it’s hard for everyone.
 There has been an experiment done:” When we are presented with making a change OR proving there is no need to change, great majority will get busy proving there is no need.”

 In a book by Barbara Stanny, a very successful woman shares “the change of companies was the best thing I could do for myself.
 And yet, the old place, that caused me so much misery, has my claw marks all over it.
 It was so hard to leave…”

+Set an intention.
 “The intention helps the manifestation of what we want.
 Letting go creates room for the new.”

-Too many women work hard, accomplishing “the impossible” without asking for anything.
+Many women work hard, accomplishing “the impossible” without asking for anything.
 We wait – years – for someone to acknowledge us: “wow, you are amazing!
 Here is your raise.
 Your reward.
 Your prize.”
 But it doesn’t happen, because: